-GOP head eyeing Jacksonville as Trump convention speech host
+Jacksonville is front-runner for Trump convention speech

 Charlotte officials on Wednesday said that despite public comments from Trump and GOP officials, they had not been officially informed of any intent to move any part of the convention.

-“Charlotte remains willing to work in good faith to complete its contractual obligations under the terms of the two Convention agreements,” said a city spokesperson, Cory Burkarth, in a statement.
+“Charlotte remains willing to work in good faith to complete its contractual obligations under the terms of the two Convention agreements,” a city spokesperson, Cory Burkarth, said in a statement.

 Colvin reported from Washington.
-Associated Press writers Tamara Lush in St. Petersburg, Florida, and Zeke Miller in Washington contributed to this report.
+Associated Press writers Tamara Lush in St. Petersburg, Fla., and Zeke Miller in Washington contributed to this report.